press enter to skip content

 11am - 12:30pm

 Bedford has many impressive statues and memorials.
-They cannot tell their own story – but we can and do!
+They cannot speak for themselves but our guides can tell you their story and why they take their place in Bedford's history.

 The Life and Times of John Bunyan